EducationalTestingService/rsmtool/doc/config_rsmxval.rst

 This is a file in ``.json`` format that provides overall configuration options for an ``rsmxval`` experiment.
 Here's an `example configuration file <https://github.com/EducationalTestingService/rsmtool/blob/main/examples/rsmxval/config_rsmxval.json>`__ for ``rsmxval``.

-.. note:: To make it easy to get started with  ``rsmxval``, we provide a way to **automatically generate** configurations file both interactively as well as non-interactively.
+.. note:: To make it easy to get started with  ``rsmxval``, we provide a way to **automatically generate** configuration files both interactively as well as non-interactively.
 Novice users will find interactive generation more helpful while more advanced users will prefer non-interactive generation.
 See :ref:`this page <autogen_configuration>` for more details.

 Configuration files for ``rsmxval`` are almost identical to ``rsmtool`` configuration files with only a few differences.
 Next, we describe the three required ``rsmxval`` configuration fields in detail.